Anniston, Alabama

 Anniston is a city and the county seat of Calhoun County in Alabama, United States, and is one of two urban centers/principal cities of and included in the Anniston–Oxford Metropolitan Statistical Area.
-As of the 2010 census, the population of the city was 23,106.
-According to 2019 Census estimates, the city had a population of 21,287.
-Named "The Model City" by Atlanta newspaperman Henry W. Grady for its careful planning in the late 19th century, the city is situated on the slope of Blue Mountain.
+As of the 2020 census, Anniston had a population of 21,564.
+Named the "Model City" by Atlanta newspaperman Henry W. Grady for its careful planning in the late nineteenth century, the city is situated on the slope of Blue Mountain.

 History

-First settlement
+Pre-founding

 The first white settlers of the area were James Jefferson Teague and Martha Golden.
 They settled the area in 1828 near what would become known as Woodstock spring with other settlers soon arriving and building around Teague.

-Civil War

-Though the surrounding area was settled much earlier, the mineral resources in the area of Anniston were not exploited until the Civil War.
-The Confederate States of America operated an iron furnace near present-day downtown Anniston, until it was destroyed by raiding Union cavalry in early 1865.
-Later, cast iron for sewer systems became the focus of Anniston's industrial output.
-Cast iron pipe, also called soil pipe, was popular until the advent of plastic pipe in the 1960s.
+By the Civil War, the Confederate States of America operated an iron furnace near present-day downtown, until it was destroyed by the Union Army in 1865.